 It’s time to give fried green tomatoes their due.
-Fried green tomatoes are usually relegated to being a supporting player to fried chicken or fish but this recipe let’s them be in the spotlight.
-Here, slices of green tomatoes get coated and lightly fried until they’re golden brown and crunchy on the outside and just barely soft on the inside.
+Fried green tomatoes are usually relegated to being a supporting player to fried chicken or fish but this recipe lets them be in the spotlight.
+Here, slices of green tomatoes get coated and lightly fried until they are golden brown and crunchy on the outside and just barely soft on the inside.
 Then they’re topped with some mashed avocado and poached eggs.
 You could call it my version of the ubiquitous avocado toast and it’s great for breakfast, lunch or dinner.

 This recipe was inspired by an appetizer I had at a party where rounds of fried green tomatoes were topped with an avocado salsa.
 I would have never thought to put the two together but it totally worked – the creaminess of the avocados pairing beautifully with the tartness of the tomatoes.
 So, I set out to re-create that appetizer.
 But then inspiration struck.
-Why not top all that goodness with a perfectly poached egg and make it a meal.
+Why not top all that goodness with a perfectly poached egg (with a runny yolk) and make it a meal.

 I tried several variations for coating these fried green tomatoes and my taste testers (thanks, guys!) and I decided that buttermilk and panko breadcrumbs were key in getting a crispy tasty coating.
 The buttermilk added just enough tang to make the coating pop.
 Although the addition of cornmeal is traditionally used in the coating, we all preferred the coating without it.
 If you’re a traditionalist, you could certainly add some cornmeal to the panko breadcrumbs.